 Strategy and process

-- Diversification: Utilizes the full opportunity set within the stable value universe, including cash alternatives, GICs, insurance separate accounts, and wrapped, actively managed strategies.
+- Diversification Utilizes multiple stable value investment options, including cash alternatives, traditional GICs, and wrapped, actively managed strategies.

 |Net asset value||